gmsn-ita/minushalf/docs/source/commands.rst

       -s, --software [VASP]  Specifies the software used to perform ab initio calculations.
                              [default: VASP]

-      -b, --base-path PATH   Path to folder where the relevant files are located
+      -b, --base-path PATH   Path to folder where the relevant files are located.

       --help                 Show this message and exit.

 Examples
 **********

-To demonstrate the command usage, one calculated the character of the last valence band of `graphene <https://materialsproject.org/materials/mp-48/>`_ .
+To demonstrate the command usage, one calculated the character of the last valence band of `GaN-2d <http://www.2dmatpedia.org/2dmaterials/doc/2dm-2992>`_ .

 .. container:: toggle